Highly arc-transitive digraphs -- counterexamples and structure: Structure in the two-ended case

-\begin{proposition} The digraph $G$ has a unique ${\mathbb Z}$-system ${\mathcal B}$.
-Furthermore, every system of imprimitivity with finite blocks is a refinement of ${\mathcal B}$ (in particular, there is a unique ${\mathbb Z}$-system). \end{proposition}
+Some of the results that follow, or parts of their proofs, can be found in \cite{cameron_praeger_wormald_1993} or in \cite{moeller_descendants_2002}.
+We include them for completeness.

-Note: much of this Proposition was already proved by Cameron, Praeger, and Wormald, and is included for reader's convenience.
+\begin{proposition} Every connected two-ended 2-arc transitive digraph has a unique ${\mathbb Z}$-system ${\mathcal B}$.
+Furthermore, $\mathcal B$ has finite blocks of imprimitivity, and every system of imprimitivity with finite blocks is a refinement of ${\mathcal B}$. \end{proposition}

-\begin{proof} Every connected vertex transitive two ended graph has a system of imprimitivity ${\mathcal B}$ with finite blocks and an (infinite) cyclic relation on ${\mathcal B}$ which is preserved by the automorphism group (this follows, for instance from Dunwoody's theorem \cite{dunwoody_cutting_1982} on cutting up graphs).
+\begin{proof} Every connected vertex-transitive two-ended digraph has a system of imprimitivity ${\mathcal B}$ with finite blocks and an (infinite) cyclic relation on ${\mathcal B}$ which is preserved by the automorphism group; this follows, for instance from Dunwoody's theorem \cite{dunwoody_cutting_1982} on cutting up graphs.
 Enumerate the blocks $\{ B_i \}_{i \in {\mathbb Z}}$ so that this cyclic relation associates $B_i$ with $B_{i-1}$ and $B_{i+1}$ for every $i \in {\mathbb Z}$.
-Now, it follows from the assumption that $G$ is arc-transitive that there exists a fixed integer $k$ so that every edge with one end in $B_i$ and one end in $B_j$ satisfies $|i-j| = k$.
+Now, it follows from the assumption that the digraph $G$ is arc-transitive that there exists a fixed integer $k$ so that every edge with one end in $B_i$ and one end in $B_j$ satisfies $|i-j| = k$.
 It then follows from the connectivity of the underlying graph that $k=1$.
 So, every edge has its ends in two consecutive blocks of $\{ B_i \}_{i \in {\mathbb Z}}$ .